jph6366/tide-pool/README.md

 - [TailwindCSS](https://tailwindcss.com) - CSS utilities
 - [React-Map-GL](https://visgl.github.io/react-map-gl/) - React Wrapper for [Mapbox-GL](https://docs.mapbox.com/mapbox-gl-js)

+**Data and Metadata Provided by:**

   [Global Multi-Resolution Topography Data Synthesis](https://www.gmrt.org) is a multi-resolutional compilation of edited multibeam sonar data collected by scientists and institutions worldwide, that is reviewed, processed and gridded by the GMRT Team and merged into a single continuously updated compilation of global elevation data.
 The synthesis began in 1992 as the Ridge Multibeam Synthesis (RMBS), was expanded to include multibeam bathymetry data from the Southern Ocean, and now includes bathymetry from throughout the global and coastal oceans.
-[GMRT Web Services](https://www.gmrt.org/services/index.php)

 ## Developing